Unlike high power lasers that use heat and destroy tissue, low energy lasers affect the cellular energy of the underlying tissue.

 There are many light emitting products on the market today, claiming to be lasers that do not meet scientifically defined attributes for being an actual laser.
 For example, products that use Light Emitting Diodes or LED’s as they are more commonly known, do in fact produce light.
 However, the light is not intense, providing very little energy and is non-coherent, similar to light produced by ordinary household light bulbs.
 LED’s are cheap and easy to reproduce (Pontinen 1992).
 These devices are NOT lasers.
 This misconception is in large part a by-product of marketing.

 Dr. Kulla and Synergy Wellness use only the best FDA approved Laser equipment.
+Our current Laser Line up

 Treatments can vary in time from 10-20 minutes depending on the condition.
 Research studies show that there may be a dose-dependent response, so it may be more useful to treat at lower doses at multiple intervals than to address a single time with a high dose.